Palnisha/Excel-Project/README.md

 # Excel-Project

-creted a dashboard by using vrinda store dataset
+# created a dashboard by using vrinda store dataset